 This is the Michael Bastian Smartwatch engineered by Hewlett-Packard, possibly to be called “MBXHP.”
 It features a 44 mm stainless steel case with a multi-layered finish, inlaid button controls and three interchangeable watchbands, including sleek black rubber, perforated brown leather and olive green nylon.
 Most importantly, it can work with both Android and iOS operating systems.
-More at PROFESSIONAL WATCHES.
+More at PW.

 You have “Android Wear” as the preeminent operating system right now.
 But Samsung’s new Gear S watch will run on another operating system called “Tizen.”
 And with the upcoming HP Smartwatch (designed by Michael Bastian), you will be able to use either “Android Wear” or “iOS.”
 Arguably, though, the most important of all, is the native iOS device that Apple is rumored to be making.
 The so-called “iWatch.”

 According to Macrumors.com, they spoke with an Apple designer familiar with the situation and he said, “Jonathan Ive, Apple’s design chief, is bragging about how cool he thought the iWatch was shaping up to be, gleefully said Switzerland is in trouble — though he chose a much bolder term for “trouble” to express how he thought the watchmaking nation might be in a tough predicament when Apple’s watch comes out.”